Another great evening at Doncaster Speakers.. The evening started with a clear introduction

 Steve was Timekeeper, he carried out his role with humour.
 Bridget was Grammarian and jumped into the role with confidence and clear expectations of what she wanted to see in her role.
 Shane was Ah Counter and told us the importance of his role and that instead of ah and ums we should just ‘push the pause button’.

-Our second speech was Jean and has always she gave us a humorous speech with food for thought about world population.
+Our second speaker was Jean and has always she gave us a humorous speech with food for thought about world population.
 Jon gave an excellent evaluation of Jean’s speech.

 Bridget and Lianna delivered an Educational slot their recent visit to Sheffield Speakers and gave us a few suggestions on how to make our club even better.